SERVICES AND RESOURCES

 We offer a one-stop approach that is simple, friendly, and easy.
 At the Veterans One-stop Center, there are no hoops you need to jump through.
 We are here to serve you.
 Our services, partners and resources in the community can meet any and all of your unique needs.
 All of our services are provided to you and your family at no cost.

-Our dedicated team helps former service members and their families find the resources and services they need.
-One of our case managers, many of them veterans themselves, will work with you one-on-one to help identify your needs and help you achieve them.
+Our dedicated team helps former service members, and their families find the resources and services they need.
+One of our case navigators, many of them Veterans themselves, will work with you one-on-one to help identify your needs and help you achieve them.
 They will be with you every step of the way to make the process as easy as possible for you and your family.

 “Because of the Veterans One-stop Center, I will be able to get a house, have healthcare, get medical treatment, and have a quality of life that I didn’t think possible before.
 I can’t properly put into words how much this means to me.
 From the bottom of my heart, thank you.” –Dan, Army Veteran

 Accredited Benefits Counseling Services ensure that Veterans and their families take full advantage of all of the available government-provided benefits.
 Counseling services range from filing applications for federal disability compensation, pensions, education benefits and insurance, to enrollment in VA Health Care.

 This type of counseling also includes accessing state level benefits such as education and targeted annuity programs and making referrals to state agencies that provide Veteran-targeted programs in areas such as employment, homeownership, property tax exemption, motor vehicle registration, substance abuse services and mental health resources.